multimeric/vue-cwl/README.md

 npm install git+https://git@github.com/TMiguelT/vue-cwl.git --save-dev
 ```

-## Adding to Vue
+## Integration
 Vue CWL is exported as a UMD module, which means that you can either import it with a module loader,
 or import it directly in the browser.

-If using webpack:
+If using webpack and npm:

 ```javascript
 import Vue from 'vue';